Curate DataFrames and AnnDatas¶

 • saving validated records of 'cell_type'

-✓ 'cell_type' is validated against CellType.name
+✓ "cell_type" is validated against CellType.name

-✓ 'assay_ontology_id' is validated against ExperimentalFactor.ontology_id
+✓ "assay_ontology_id" is validated against ExperimentalFactor.ontology_id

-✓ 'donor' is validated against ULabel.name
+✓ "donor" is validated against ULabel.name

 True

-Validate an AnnData¶
+Curate an AnnData¶

 Here we additionally specify which var_index